 Former Cubs pilot Joe McCarthy makes his debut as Yankee manager.
 The future Hall of Fame manager, who is the team's all-time leader in managerial wins with 1460, guides the club to eight pennants and seven World championships during his 16-year tenure in the Bronx.

 Lou Gehrig is named as the fifth captain in Yankee history.
-The 33-year old first baseman joins Hal Chase (1912), Roger Peckinpaugh (1914-1921), Babe Ruth (six days in 1922), and Everett Scott (1922-1925) to be so honored as a player. (our thanks to Howard W. Rosenberg of www.capanson.com for calling our attention to the correct date for this entry which is commonly mistaken for April 21)
+The 33 year-old first baseman joins Hal Chase (1912), Roger Peckinpaugh (1914-1921), Babe Ruth (six days in 1922), and Everett Scott (1922-1925) to be so honored as a player.
+(Our thanks to Howard W. Rosenberg of www.capanson.com for calling our attention to the correct date for this entry, which is commonly mistaken for April 21)

 At a preseason exhibition game in Brooklyn, the Ebbets Field public address announcer informs the crowd, including the new dad as he approaches home plate to bat, "Mickey doesn't know it yet, but he has just become the father of an eight-pound, twelve ounce baby boy".
 Mickey Mantle Jr., whose given middle name is Elven in memory of the Yankee slugger's recently deceased dad, is the first of four children, all sons, with his wife, Merlyn.

-Pinch-hitting for Warren Spahn, Chuck Tanner, who become better known for his managerial skills, hits a home run for the Braves on the first pitch of his first major league at-bat.
+Pinch-hitting for Warren Spahn, Chuck Tanner, who becomes better known for his managerial skills, hits a home run for the Braves on the first pitch of his first major league at-bat.
 The 26 year-old outfielder's eight inning round-tripper off Gerry Staley ties the score in Milwaukee's eventual 4-2 victory over Cincinnati at County Stadium.